-On November 1, 2016, during the Solemnity of All Saints, Pope Francis steered the Catholic ship further towards New Age spirituality.
+On November 1, 2016, during the Solemnity of All Saints, Pope Francis further steered the Catholic ship towards New Age spirituality.
 In his speech, he called for the need “to confront the troubles and anxieties of our age with the spirit and love of Jesus” and since new situations require “fresh spiritual energy,” modern Christians need a new identity card.
-With that, he added 6 “new beatitudes for saints of a new age” to those taught by Jesus.
+With that, he added six “new beatitudes for saints of a new age” to those taught by Jesus.
 One of them says:

 Blessed are those who see God in every person and strive to make others discover him.

 Seeing God in every person is straight out of New Age paganism.
 The downward spiral path Catholicism descends to each day is not shocking.
 When a truth is being sacrificed for a lie, a time will soon come when there are no more truths left.
 In case you are wondering how effortlessly the pope could officially import Hinduism into his system, Newman’s development of doctrine theory provided the ground.

 This development hypothesis was introduced by John Henry Newman, a former Anglican who embraced Catholicism, in his 1845 work, An Essay on the Development of Christian Doctrine.
 It stipulates that over the centuries, Catholic doctrines have become more detailed and explicit even though their essence or substance remained the same.
 That is, their doctrines evolve and develop – based on situations and the wisdom of Rome – like an acorn seed grows into a tree.
 This is a crucial aspect of modern Catholic apologetics and it needs to be deconstructed.